 It’s the final 10 percent of your drivers that are responsible for 40 percent of your crashes, translating to a loss of profit, increased equipment downtime and lack of employee retention.

-Despite these compelling facts, there’s still doubt over whether to employ driver risk monitoring.
-What’s the right answer?
+Despite these compelling facts, there’s still doubt over whether to employ driver risk monitoring and with actionable safety having the ability to make or break your company’s risk efforts, it prompts the question – what’s the right answer?

 Simply put, you’re always safer having visibility into risk.
 Although it sounds biased, it isn’t just SambaSafety’s opinion.
 Many of the country’s top trial lawyers defending companies involved in catastrophic accidents, share the opinion that companies are better off with line of sight into risk.

 Why would someone incorrectly conclude that the risk of knowing outweighs the benefits?